FirelyTeam/firely-docs/vonk/features/preload.rst

 Preloading a set of resources
 =============================

 .. caution:: Preload in Vonk 3.0.0 is only available for STU3.
-Expect it to be enabled for R4 in the next version.

 If you have set up Vonk as a reference server in a testing environment, it can be useful to load it with an 'iron test set' of examples.
 You can do that with the preload feature.
 Usually you will want to :ref:`feature_resetdb` first.